dangreaves/template-cdk-project/README.md

 ### Apps

 A CDK app is the top level logical group.
-You should probably only have one in your codebase, but you could technically have multiple.
+You should probably only have one per AWS account, but you could technically have multiple.
 This template contains a single app which is defined in [bin/cdk.ts](./bin/cdk.ts).
 In the [cdk.json](./cdk.json) file, you will see that this app is defined via the "app" attribute.

 You can only deploy one app at a time.